Sometimes your stomach is growling for food, but you either don’t have the time or desire to eat a full meal, so you’ll just eat a snack.

 There are two words that you can use to say snack in Korean.
 The first and main word for how to say snack in Korean, according to the dictionary, is 간식 (gansik).
 This comes from a combination of two words: the adjective 간단하다 (gandanhada), meaning simple, and 식사 (siksa), meaning meal.
 Combining the first syllable of both gets you 간식, with the meaning ‘snack’.
 This word covers snack foods all the way to street food like 떡볶이 (tteokbokki) aka Korean rice cakes.
-The usage also tends to revolve more around that than in reference to snacks like chips and candy.
+The usage also tends to revolve more around that than in reference to snacks like Pepero, or other chips and candy.

 The other word you can use to say snack in Korean is 과자 (gwaja).
 Note that this word doesn’t actually mean snack in Korean, at least not in its traditional form.
 However, this is the word everyone uses when referring to eating snacks from cookies to chips, giving it a meaning similar to snack.
 Though, unlike the word 간식 (gansik), you may not use it to refer to street food or the equivalent.

 In short, perhaps the best way for you to remember these two words would be by using 간식 (gansik) when you’re speaking of street foods or other salty meal like snacks such as 라면 (ramyeon) and using 과자 (gwaja) when you want to mean chips, candy, cookies, and the sort.